Ingolstadt: Sports

 The sports life of the city is based on the 83 registered sports clubs.
 The biggest sports club is the MTV 1881 Ingolstadt, with over 3000 registered members in 16 branches.
 In total, the sports clubs in Ingolstadt have more than 41,000 members.

 Ingolstadt is especially known for ice hockey and association football.
 ERC Ingolstadt, founded in 1964, plays in the German Ice Hockey League since the 2002–03 season.
 With the exception of its season of debut and 2007–08, the club has reached the national playoffs every year as of 2014, and has reached the semi-finals three times.
 They won the German Ice Hockey League Championship in 2014.

 The football club FC Ingolstadt 04 came into existence in 2004 after the merger of the football branches of MTV Ingolstadt and ESV Ingolstadt.
 In the 2007–08 season, it was promoted from the third-highest division at the time, Regionalliga Süd to 2.
 Bundesliga.
-In the 2008–09 season, it was relegated to the penultimate place, but was promoted again in 2010-11 and remained in 2.
+In the 2008–09 season, it was relegated to the penultimate place, but was promoted again in 2010-11 and remained in 2nd place.
 Bundesliga till 2015.
 In 2015, Ingolstadt won the 2.
 Bundesliga and were promoted to the country's highest league, the Bundesliga.
 During their first season in the Bundesliga, Ingolstadt finished in 11th place.
 They were relegated to 2.
 Bundesliga by the end of the 2016–17 season.